mustafaaonatt/Kubernetes_Educative/README.md

 # Kubernetes_Educative
-This repository contains the Kubernetes project with the purpose of studying Kubernetes.
+This repository contains the Kubernetes project to study Kubernetes.